A Veteran’s Resume and Job Hunting Guide

 • I have responded to and helped resolve over 30 domestic violence calls.

-• Among my military awards are an Army Achievement Medal and a Silver Star, and I also received a Distinguished Service Award for my work as a police officer.
+• Among my military awards are an Army Achievement Medal and a Silver Star, and I received a Distinguished Service Award for my work as a police officer.

 Kind regards,